vineel49/Viterbi_algorithm/README.md

-# C Code for Viterbi_algorithm
+# Decoding convolutional codes using the Viterbi algorithm
-Decoding convolutional codes using the Viterbi algorithm The Viterbi algorithm is implemented using arrays.
+The Viterbi algorithm is implemented using arrays.